Friday After Next: Plot

-As Craig and Day-Day being their lunch break, a gang of thugs (the grandsons of the carolers that Day-Day earlier ran off) chase after them.
+As Craig and Day-Day are on their lunch break, a gang of thugs (the grandsons of the carolers that Day-Day earlier ran off) chase after them.
 After failing to catch them, the thugs beat up Moly for supposedly hiding them, resulting in Craig and Day-Day getting fired, despite being on their break at the time.
 As revenge, Willie calls the Department of Health on Moly.

 Later that night, Craig and Day-Day convert their Christmas Eve party into a rent party to recoup their stolen rent money.
 Many of Craig and Day-Day's friends and family show up including Money Mike and Donna, Day-Day's ex-boss Pinky, and Damon.
 While Money Mike is in the bathroom, he is confronted by Damon who attempts to sexually assault him, but fails when Money Mike crunches his testicles with pliers.
 With the bathroom occupied, Craig tells Willie to ask Ms. Pearly if he can use hers.
-Ms. Pearly attempts to seduce Willie, but Craig's mother Betty catches and attacks her.
+Ms. Pearly attempts to seduce Willie, but Craig's mother Betty catches and attacks them both.
 After Money Mike lets go of Damon, Damon chases him through the neighborhood after Donna drives off without him.

 Craig and Day-Day see the robber, ambush him inside his hideout and chase him around the neighborhood, running into obstacles until he is eventually hit by Pinky's limousine.
 Craig and Day-Day retrieve their stolen rent money and Christmas presents, and tie the robber up on his roof, leaving him for the police.

 Ms. Pearly calls the police on the party, but Craig and Day-Day buy them off with marijuana.
 Day-Day hooks up with two of Pinky's girls before Betty walks in on him.
 Craig convinces Donna to return to the party and the two end up having sex.